List of Blue Bloods characters: Erin Reagan

 Erin is almost raped and killed in "Re-Do", though Frank saves her life by shooting her attacker dead.
 In "To Protect and Serve", Erin is taken hostage and shot in the arm at the courthouse.
-She is saved by Danny after he says a coded message, "Please, don't hurt my family," after which she dropped to the ground, and Danny shot her assailant.
-It is revealed that their father taught them this when they were young, as a plan in case one of them was ever held at gunpoint.
+She is saved by Danny when he shoots her assailant.

 In "Working Girls", Erin is offered the position of Deputy Mayor of Operations by Mayor Poole, but she turns him down.
 In "Ends and Means", Erin is promoted from Senior Counsel to Deputy Bureau Chief of the Trial Bureau.
 In the season four finale, she filed a complaint against her boss, Bureau Chief Amanda Harris, upon learning she had abused her power.
 In season six, Erin was considered for a judgeship.
 Erin is on the short list to become District Attorney in the season 11 episode "In the Name of the Father", after her boss, DA Samar Chatwell, is arrested on corruption charges.
 While Erin is on the short list to be named Acting DA by the governor, the governor ultimately chooses the then-Acting DA for Fulton County, Georgia (Atlanta) for the job.

 Like the rest of her family, Erin is licensed to carry a firearm.
-Her weapon of choice is the Glock 19 in 9×19mm, and according to Frank, she's a better shot than Danny and Jamie.
-In season 8, it was revealed Erin wanted to join the police force like her family, wanted to take the exam but it wasn't for her and chose law and became a prosecutor.
+Her weapon of choice is the Glock 19 in 9×19mm, and according to Frank, she is a better shot than Danny and Jamie.
+In season 8, the audience learns that Erin had wanted to join the police force like her the rest of her family but chose law and became a prosecutor instead.